 When I was 14 years old, I was invited to deliver a speech on behalf of the youth in front of the pre-candidates running for governor.
 I said yes on the spot and jumped in, in an improvised speech in front of around 2 000 people.
 Was I nervous?
 Of course, I was!
 But I knew I wanted to say what young people needed to overcome and what I had seen getting to know other state’s realities, so I made a case on how and why they should care for the children and the youth.
 The leading pre-candidate was touched.
 He liked my command of speech and how I engaged with the audience.
 He invited me to join his team of elite speakers and to join him, during his campaign and travel all around the state when winning the nomination.

-That was me, a mix between the elegance and authority of an Orator and the delicate emotional touch of communicating emotions via Poetry Recitation.
+That was me, a mix between the elegance and command of an Orator and the delicate emotional touch of communicating emotions via Poetry Recitation.

 With 15 years I joined the elite team of speakers of the candidate running for governor of state (blog post to come).
 My mother agreed to come with me so that I could join the campaign team during the following 4 months or so.
 I addressed people all around the state.
 We connected in such a level that they started calling me “the voice”.
 I interacted with all the city mayors, politicians, social leaders, but, most importantly, I got to know and understand people, the first nations communities, the farmers, I went to the local markets and sat there and learned a different reality, their reality.